netmod-wg/schedule-yang/draft-ietf-opsawg-ucl-acl.md

   v02 - v03

-*  List endpoint-groups definition under acls and examples update to reflect the latest schedule module
+*  List endpoint-groups definition under acls and examples update to reflect the latest module

 *  Add contact info in the UCL module